mynamecheff/SecureAndVulnerableWebserver/README.md

 ### 3. Web Server Account
 - Create a restricted account for the web server to limit potential risks. / Albert

+### 4. Make use of Google Authentication on root account
+- Use Google authentication to validate privilege esaclation

 # Security Messures Implemented
 1. **CSRF Protection (Flask-WTF)**: Protects against Cross-Site Request Forgery (CSRF) attacks by generating and verifying tokens for each form submission.